trinker/pathr/README.md

 `tree` allows the user to see the hierarchical structure of a path's contents (all the sub-directories and files contained within a parent directory) as a tree.
-This function is experimental, OS dependent, and requires that the tree program ([tree for Windows](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/tree.mspx?mfr=true) or [tree for Unix](http://www.computerhope.com/unix/tree.htm)) be installed.
+This function is (with default `use.data.tree = FALSE`) OS dependent, and requires that the tree program ([tree for Windows](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/tree.mspx?mfr=true) or [tree for Unix](http://www.computerhope.com/unix/tree.htm)) be installed.